Get Tech Tips

 Put the cylinder on a scale and start adding refrigerant to the equipment.
 Techniques vary somewhat here, but I start by adding liquid refrigerant straight into the receiver valve and liquid line while monitoring suction pressure.
-Suction pressure is rising, so we’ve got flow through the system.
-If we don’t see a suction rise, we need to stop and investigate.
+Suction pressure is rising, so we've got flow through the system.
+If we don't see a suction rise, we need to stop and investigate.
 Maybe a valve is closed or not energized properly.
-For us, everything is going nicely, go ahead and close that disconnect to the condensing unit to energize the equipment.
-If you weren’t able to test phase rotation earlier, now is the time.
-Verify that the compressor and fan motors are rotating in the correct direction and make any corrections necessary before proceeding any further.
+For us, everything is going nicely, so we can go ahead and close that disconnect to the condensing unit to energize the equipment.
+If you weren't able to test phase rotation earlier, now is the time.
+Verify that the compressor and fan motors are rotating in the correct direction, and make any corrections necessary before proceeding any further.

-For right now, we’re going to charge this unit to a moderately cloudy/bubbly sight glass.
-We’ll come back and finalize the charge later and I’ve always found it easier to start low and add up to final charge than to add too much and have to remove some or be uncertain of our charge.
-It’ll work, sorta, even low on charge.
+For right now, we're going to charge this unit to a moderately cloudy/bubbly sight glass.
+We'll come back and finalize the charge later, and I've always found it easier to start low and add up to the final charge than to add too much and have to remove some or be uncertain of our charge.
+It'll work, sorta, even low on charge.
 Once the machine is running on its own, add just enough to get that sight glass in that cloudy state and stop.
 Record the amount of refrigerant added in your notebook.
 Monitor pressures and suction temperature for right now.
-If your superheat really starts to drop into the flooding range, it’s time to go check the evaporator to see why, but that’s pretty rare.
+If your superheat really starts to drop into the flooding range, it's time to go check the evaporator to see why, but that's pretty rare.

 Continually monitor the temperature in the box while monitoring the unit operation until box temp gets to within 5° or so of the desired temperature.